Are you thinking about living in Bristol England as an expat?

 13. How to make new friends in Bristol?

-To be honest, most of our friends are colleagues of my husband.
+Most of our friends are colleagues of my husband.
 We have met a few people at breweries as well.

 14. Do you hang out with locals or foreigners mostly?